March 2, 2016

 Be Gentle with Your Own Emotional Pain

-If it’s hard for you to be with other’s emotional pain, it may also be difficult for you to be with your own emotional pain.
+If it’s hard for you to be with others’ emotional pain, it may also be difficult for you to be with your own emotional pain.
 Remember, that suffering is also part of being human and no matter how painful, it will pass.
 You will get through it or find a way to adapt to the new situation.
 If you are supporting someone who is going through a difficult time, it can also be draining for you and you may need support yourself.
 Give yourself permission to get the support you need.
 It can be worth it tremendously to learn how to cope more effectively with emotional pain.
-Contact a therapist in Houston for more information.

 Remember, that you can use these steps to help you cope with your own emotional or physical pain as well.
 Allow yourself to feel your feelings and get clear on all the feelings you have about the situation (journaling or processing with someone else can help).
 Provide validation for what you are feeling (internally validate yourself for what you are going through).
 Ask yourself what you need – what would be helpful for you?
 Offer yourself words of comfort and support.
 Give yourself physical support through touch – cupping your jaw with your hands, putting your hands on your heart or holding your arms as if you’re hugging yourself can all be impactful forms of touch.
 By doing this process, you’re practicing self-compassion.